olioapps/aframe-typescript-redux/README.md

 ...
 ```

 When `watchedKeys` is used, the event listened to by the target component (`my-component` in these examples) is assumed to have the same name as the watched redux property.
-Multiple redux store keys/events can be specified, eg. `watchedKey: prop1,prop2,prop3`.
+Multiple redux store keys/events can be specified, eg. `watchedKeys: prop1,prop2,prop3`.

 ## 6. Define `onClick` to dispatch actions